aymenfurter/rfp-agent/README.md

 ## Overview

-This repository is a **comprehensive AI-powered platform** for automating RFP (Request for Proposal) document processing and response generation.
+This repository is a **demo** for automating RFP (Request for Proposal) document processing and response generation.
 Built with a multi-agent architecture, it streamlines the entire RFP workflow from document upload to competitive analysis and final response package generation.

 ### Agent Workflow Demo